OzzyProjects/datalink_layer_sniffer/README.md

 Exemple of one among others command line :

-`./raw_sock -i wlp4s0 -r strings_log -f "not ipx" -t 1024`
+`./raw_sock -i wlp4s0 -r strings_log -f "not ipx" -t 1024 -m`

 command line with option : binding to one device, recording strings to file, applying filters to the capture and setting timeout

+and monitor mode enabled (option -m)

 The -r *output_string_file* is optional.
 Without it, the file created will be named **strings_record**